John1001Song/extract_video_timestamp/README.md

 # extract_video_timestamp
 extract timestamps from each video frame and save them in sequence
+use python to run code-from-demo.py

 # important reference
 inspired by this post